 - Debug level logging/religious logging

 An appliance performing a high level of logging can cause a DoS situation.
-This has happened in both internal and external testing.
+This happened in both internal and external testing.
 This scenario is a classic security vulnerability.
-If a firewall logs every connection attempt to a remote system, it could generate gigabytes of log file traffic, which causes a strain on network infrastructure and exhausts file system resources of the remote logging console.
+If a firewall logs every connection attempt to a remote system, it can generate gigabytes of log file traffic, which causes a strain on network infrastructure and exhausts file system resources of the remote logging console.
 A strained network infrastructure and exhausted file system resources are known problems with debug-level logging (i.e., logging everything).
 When a port scan is performed, the number of connections to a device can range from 1,500/3,000 ports connection attempts up to 65,535/131,070 ports connection attempts.
 To prevent a DoS situation, use a lower level of logging.

 The Alert Logic scan engine includes the following features designed to protect network performance:

-- Active scan tools designed and tested to be sensitive to network operations
+- Designed and tested active scan tools that are sensitive to network operations

-- Passive asset profiling that does not require an active test
+- Passive asset profiling that do not require an active test

-- Custom parameters for more light or heavy port scanning (see Manage Vulnerability Scan Schedules)
+- Custom configuration for more light or heavy port scanning (see Manage Vulnerability Scan Schedules)

-If your environment has a web farm behind a load-balancing device, there is no way to asses all devices, because the load-balancing device creates the algorithm that determines load distribution.
-The Alert Logic software would find issues in your code base, but load-balancing device makes decisions that can miss computer-specific issues.
+If your environment has a web farm behind a load-balancing device, not all devices are assesed, because the load-balancing device creates the algorithm that determines load distribution.
+Alert Logic can find issues in your code base, but load-balancing device makes decisions that can miss computer-specific issues.

 To ensure that Alert Logic scans each device, place an appliance where it reaches the individual computers in the web farm.

-Alert Logic scanning generally tests for any operating system that supports a TCP/IP stack; however, results vary among operating systems.
+Alert Logic scanning generally tests for any operating system that supports a TCP/IP stack, but results vary among operating systems.
 DOS and Windows 3.1 WFWG support TCP/IP, but few known vulnerabilities exist for these systems.

 Alert Logic does not rely on operating system guessing as a part of vulnerability assessments.
-For instance, a network that uses an F5 BIG-IP load balancer on its perimeter would skew the results of a test that relied on operating system guessing.
-While the web site being hosted could reside on a Microsoft IIS server, the BIG-IP itself fingerprints as a BSD UNIX operating system.
+For instance, a network that uses an F5 BIG-IP load balancer on its perimeter can skew the results of a test that relied on operating system guessing.
+While the website being hosted can reside on a Microsoft IIS server, the BIG-IP fingerprints as a BSD UNIX operating system.
 In this case, a more comprehensive test prevents inaccurate and possibly dangerous results.